intsystems/BMM/lab6/Readme.md

 Deadline: April 24, 23.59.

 **All the experiments should be implemented with JAX or sklearn.
 Not pytorch!**
-1. Visualize samples from posterior distribution for linear model with 2 parameters using:
+1. [Ksenofontov Gregory] Visualize samples from posterior distribution for linear model with 2 parameters using:
     - MC
     - variational optimization
     - SGLD